rbarker-dev/hedera-audit-setup/audit_template.md

 ## Repository Settings

 - [x] Require contributors to sign off on web-based commits
+- [x] Features: Wiki - Check if the wiki page is in use.
+If it is in use, leave checked.
+If not in use, remove functionality.
 - [x] Features: Issues
 - [x] Features: Preserve this Repository
 - [x] Features: Discussions